zf-fr/zfr-cash/README.md

 * `tax_percent`: allow to set a tax that will be applied in addition of normal plan price
 * `quantity`: set a quantity for the plan
+* `coupon`: set a coupon for the given subscription only
 * `trial_end`: a DateTime that represents that allows to manually set an trial date
 * `application_fee_percent`: if you are creating subscription on behalf of other through Stripe Connect
 * `billing_cycle_anchor`: a DateTime that defines when to start the recurring payments